kojak/autom8/README.md

 Tool Chain
 ----------

 Kojak Autom8 installs Openshift Origin and Fabric which provide industry reconised opensource toolchain designed to allow developers to build, test, deploy, promote, release and replicate product builds in a consistent and predictable way.
-The long term goal is to provide a DevOps platform to allow users to familiarize themselves with the DevOps aproach and tools.
+The long term goal is to provide a platform to allow users to familiarize themselves with microservices and 12 Factor oud native applications

 Installation Prerequisites
 ---------------------------